team-curling-bandits/musicbox-server/README.md

 * Start server with npm on local host.

 ## Deployment
-Add additional notes about how to deploy this on a live system - We will be deploying in Heroku.
+We will be deploying in Heroku.

 ### Built With
 * Vue.js